+Sure, conflict is bound to happen when working closely with others, but effectively resolving these conflicts is a valuable skill that can set you apart in any workplace.
+In worst-case scenarios, you may have to involve management.
+Yet most conflicts don’t need to reach that level.
 Employers value staff who know how to sort out all sorts of problems — whether professional or interpersonal.
 You can be the person in your firm or department who navigates difficult disputes and sticky situations with diplomacy and professionalism.
-Here are seven tips to help you resolve workplace conflict.

 You and your fellow employees are not going to see eye to eye on every issue.
 Whether you have disagreements over politics or work projects, different opinions exist — and that’s OK.
-Don’t sweat the small stuff that doesn’t directly affect work quality, and resolve to accept the annoying things you cannot change.
+Don’t sweat the small stuff that doesn’t directly affect work quality and resolve to accept the annoying things you cannot change.

 When you’re not getting along with someone else or they’re not getting along with you, the first thing that happens is a breakdown in dialogue.
 While this is a natural reaction, it’s also counterproductive.
 The best way to resolve a conflict is via effective communication, which is actually a two-pronged approach involving speaking and listening skills.
 Ask the person what’s wrong, then really hear what they have to say — with the hope the other employee will do the same.
 Conflicts at work are rarely resolved by the silent treatment.